STORYMIRROR

 Needles and spindles

-The arrows upon her hunchback shell that grew
+The arrows upon her hunchback shell grew

 Sticking out from the proud sea urchin mermaid